K'o-sa

 The K'o-sa (可萨 (Kěsà)) is an ancient Uyghur tribe mentioned by ancient Chinese texts.
-D.M.
-Dunlop believed that they were connected with the Khazars, and thus postulated a Uyghur, rather than Hunnish origin for that people.
-The K'o-sa, who belonged to a Tujue tribe, were first mentioned under Du Huan's accounts on Tongdian as possessing the areas north of Syria and the Byzantine Empire.
+D. M. Dunlop believed that they were connected with the Khazars, and thus postulated a Uyghur, rather than Hunnish origin for that people.
+The K'o-sa, who belonged to a Tujue tribe, were first mentioned under Du Huan's accounts on Tongdian as possessing the areas northwest to the Byzantine Empire.
 They existed under a variant name in Suishu and formed part of the Tiele confederation whose presence was around or close to the Caspian Sea.